ivmai/bdwgc/doc/porting.md

-For incremental and generational collection to work, `os_dep.c` must contain a suitable _virtual dirty bit_ implementation, which allows the collector to track which heap pages (assumed to be a multiple of the collectors block size) have been written during a certain time interval.
+For incremental and generational collection to work, `os_dep.c` must contain a suitable _virtual dirty bit_ implementation, which allows the collector to track which heap pages (assumed to be a multiple of the collector's block size) have been written during a certain time interval.
 The collector provides several implementations, which might be adapted.
 The default (`DEFAULT_VDB`) is a placeholder which treats all pages as having been written.
 This ensures